What is a Sealed Class?

 Below are the results measured with the same code in .NET 6 and the latest .NET 10.

-In .NET 10, the virtual method calls for NonSealed have also improved significantly, but if the class is called frequently, it may still be beneficial to explicitly use the sealed keyword.
+In .NET 10, the virtual method calls for NonSealed have also improved significantly, but for classes that are called frequently, it may still be beneficial to explicitly set them as sealed.

 Method | Runtime | Mean | Error | StdDev |